Photo to Enlarge.

 castle where he is presented with a vision of the Grail.
 The object

 the sun, and is venerated by the castle residents.
 The young knight sees it, yet fails to ask what it is,

 or what it does.

 fails the requirement of the Grail (which symbolizes the mystery

 of life) because he fails to question it.
 This differs significantly

 from other mythical journeys, where the hero is challenged by some

-threat which he must then conquers, or is confronted by a riddle
+threat which must be conquered, or is confronted by a riddle

 he must answer.
-No. He sees something mysterious and fails to respond.
+Instead, he sees something mysterious and fails to respond.